Capital Pathway: Rideau Canal Pathway

-Rideau River Pathway
+Rideau River Eastern Pathway

-The Rideau River Pathway pathway is almost unknown by tourists but frequented by residents.
+The Rideau River Eastern Pathway is almost unknown by tourists but frequented by residents.
 It starts at Rideau Falls where the Rideau River meets the Ottawa River.
 It goes southward through New Edinburgh then along Riverside Drive until it reaches Billings Bridge.
 Here is a park where ducks frequent.
 From Billings Bridge, it continues south until it meets up with the Rideau Canal at the Hog's Back Falls.
-The more well-known part is on the east side of the Rideau River.

 Other routes

-Besides the Rideau Canal Pathway, Ottawa River Pathway, and Rideau River Pathway, the following pathways are also part of the Capital Pathway in Ottawa:
+Besides the Rideau Canal Pathway, Ottawa River Pathway, and Rideau River Eastern Pathway, the following pathways are also part of the Capital Pathway in Ottawa: